Tuesday - Friday: 9am – 5pm

 Please note that the walkway only allows for one-direction traffic.
 The entrance to the bridge is from the Ranger Station via Peirce track.

 If you wish to organise a hike in the nature reserve for 30 people or more, please complete this application form and submit it to us at least one month before the date of the activity.
 Please note that for organised groups, only a maximum of 100 pax per day is allowed into the nature reserves.
 If the quota has been met for that day, you are required to opt for another day.

 The TreeTop Walk (TTW) is the highlight of several long hiking routes in MacRitchie that brings you through the different stages of a mature secondary forest.
 The first of its kind in Singapore and in the region, this free-standing suspension bridge connects the two highest points (Bukit Peirce and Bukit Kalang) in MacRitchie and offers a bird's eye view of the community of plants and animals that live in the forest canopy.
 The total length of the walkway is about 250 m and its height from the forest floor varies, with the highest point at 25 m.

 Besides providing another avenue for nature recreation for Singaporeans, the TTW also plays an important role in forest canopy research, an area many researchers were not able to get into because of lack of access.
 This bridge will help to facilitate surveys and plant identification work and further our understanding of how forest ecosystems work.

-The distance to the entrance of the TreeTop Walk is approximately 4.5 km (1.5 - 2 hour walk) from Macritchie Reservoir Park and 2.5 km (45 mins - 1 hr walk) from the car park at Venus Drive.
-A round trip including the TreeTop Walk is about 7 km to 10 km (3-5 hours depending on your walking pace).
+The distance to the entrance of the TreeTop Walk is approximately 4.5 km (1.5 - 2 hr walk) from MacRitchie Reservoir Park and 2.5 km (45 mins - 1 hr walk) from the car park at Venus Drive.
+A round trip including the TreeTop Walk is about 7 km to 10 km (3-5 hrs depending on your walking pace).